The Dolason Prairie Trail

 Redwood National Park was originally intended to be a vast, unbroken wilderness where visitors could hike through a full range of North Coast environments — not just the deep, dark, big-redwood lowlands like in the state parks, but also mixed-species uplands and open prairies.
 Ironically, the environmental regulations that protect endangered species, together with an increased emphasis on preservation in the national parks, mostly prevented construction of the envisioned trails.
 Today, only one trail really reflects the original vision for the park — the Dolason Prairie Trail.

 The trail starts at Bald Hills Road, at the very top of the Redwood Creek valley, and descends an impressive 2300 feet to Redwood Creek.
 The audaciousness of this descent is immediately obvious, since the hike starts with stretches of open prairie that offer magnificent views over the vast Redwood Creek watershed, still clearly patterned in a sort of checkerboard pattern from 1960s clearcuts.
-Lower down, the trail enters sunny, bright old-growth redwood uplands, descending at an easy grade until it reaches the Emerald Creek Trail.
+Lower down, the trail enters sunny, bright old-growth redwood uplands, descending at an easy grade until it reaches the wide gravel bed of the scenic creek.
 There are a few really big trees on the way, but on the whole the redwoods aren't actually all that impressive; big trees aren't really what this trail is about.
-Finally, the Emerald Creek Trail descends a little more to the wide gravel bed of scenic Redwood Creek.

-The trail is challenging but not quite as difficult as it might look from the elevation profile, mainly because the average grade in the redwoods is a nice, easy 9.0%.
+Although the climb is definitely exhausting, it's not quite as difficult as it might look from the elevation profile, mainly because the average grade in the redwoods is a nice, easy 9.0%.
 The upper half of the trail, however, is noticably more strenuous, averaging 10.8% with a few stretches of 13% grade.
 The entire hike is completely quiet except for the chirping of birds and the drumming of grouse, which sounds like someone beating on a hollow log.

 Click here to see the trailhead location in Google Maps.

 After just a few yards, the trail enters a wooded area that's recently been burned.
 A sign explains that prairies were created by Native Americans and are now shrinking, so the woods were intentionally burned to keep them from encroaching on the prairies.
 Charred and dead trees line the trail; it's not a very scenic area.
 Leaving the wooded area, the trail ends at a dirt logging road.
 Turn right and follow the road through open grassland.
 Just before the road enters a wooded area, the trail resumes to your left.